Table of Contents

 See our product selection criteria and guidelines here.

 Packing for all weather is recommended in Peru, especially rain, as it can come out of nowhere!
 A good windproof travel umbrella will most likely prove very useful during your visit.
-This one’s great because it’s reliable and can fit two people underneath it.
+This one’s great because it’s reliable, weighs only one pound, and can fit two people underneath it.

 View on Amazon.com ➜